Saydulayev/Tip-Calculator/README.md

 Contributions are welcome!
 If you find any issues, have suggestions, or want to add new features, feel free to open an issue or submit a pull request.

+## Contact

+For any inquiries or questions, please contact [saydulayev.wien@gmail.com]

+---